{{r.fundCode}} {{r.fundName}} {{r.series}} {{r.assetClass}}

 Brazil -0.6

-Source: Morningstar, RBC GAM, as of December 31, 2020.
+Source: RBC GAM, Bloomberg as of June 30, 2024.
 For illustrative purposes only.
 All performance in USD.
 An investment cannot be made directly into an index.
 The above does not reflect transaction costs, investment management fees or taxes.
 If such costs and fees were reflected, returns would be lower.
 Past performance is not a guarantee of future results.
-Country performance represented by index Australia = MSCI Australia Index, Brazil = MSCI Brazil Index, Canada = MSCI Canada, China = MSCI China A Index, France = MSCI France Index, Germany = MSCI Germany Index, Italy = MSCI Italy Index, Japan = MSCI Japan Index, South Korea = MSCI Korea Index, New Zealand = MSCI New Zealand Index, Norway = MSCI Norway Index, Spain = MSCI Spain Index, Sweden = MSCI Sweden Index, Switzerland = MSCI Switzerland Index, Taiwan = MSCI Taiwan Index, United Kingdom = MSCI United Kingdom Index, United States = MSCI US Broad Market Index, Equal Weight Portfolio = equally weighted average of all countries represented
+Country performance represented by index Australia = MSCI Australia Index, Brazil = MSCI Brazil Index, Canada = MSCI Canada, China = MSCI China A Index, France = MSCI France Index, Germany = MSCI Germany Index, Italy = MSCI Italy Index, Japan = MSCI Japan Index, South Korea = MSCI Korea Index, New Zealand = MSCI New Zealand Index, Norway = MSCI Norway Index, Spain = MSCI Spain Index, Sweden = MSCI Sweden Index, Switzerland = MSCI Switzerland Index, Taiwan = MSCI Taiwan Index, United Kingdom = MSCI United Kingdom Index, United States = MSCI US Broad Market Index, Equal Weight Portfolio = equally weighted average of all countries represented.

 Total weight of top 10 holdings within their respective index (%)